webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Inspire-Aggression.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Inspire Aggression
+>2  Intellect

 Your words twist the mind of a character within short range who is able to understand you, unlocking their more primitive instincts.
 As a result, they gain an asset on their Might-based attack rolls for one minute.
 Action to initiate.